django-cms/docs/docs/explanation/commonly_used_plugins.rst

 .. _commonly-used-plugins:

 ##########################
-Some commonly-used plugins
+Some commonly used plugins
 ##########################

 Please note that dozens if not hundreds of different django CMS plugins have been made available under open-source licences.
-Some, like the ones on this page, are likely to be of general interest, while others are highly specialised.
+Some, like the ones on this page, are likely to be of general interest, while others are highly specialized.

 This page only lists those that fall under the responsibility of the django CMS project.
 Please see the `Django Packages <https://djangopackages.org/search/?q=django+cms>`_ site for some more, or